Progressive Binarization with Semi-Structured Pruning for LLMs: Related works

 Binarization, as the most extreme form of quantization, reduces model parameters to a single bit (±1).
-Prominent methods, like Binary Weight Network (BWN)~\cite{rastegari2016xnor} and XNOR-Net~\cite{rastegari2016xnor}, focus on binarizing the weights, with XNOR-Net~\cite{rastegari2016xnor} also binarizing activations.
-In the context of LLM binarization, BitNet~\cite{wang2023bitnet}, OneBit~\citep{xu2024onebit}, and BinaryMoS~\cite{jo2024mixture} adopt the QAT framework, while BiLLM~\cite{huang2024billm}, ARB-LLM~\cite{li2024arb}, and STBLLM\cite{dong2024stbllm} use PTQ combined with residual approximation.
-Our work focuses on the binary PTQ method, achieving substantial improvements over existing SOTA binary PTQ methods.
+Prominent methods, like Binary Weight Network (BWN)~\citep{rastegari2016xnor}, XNOR-Net~\citep{rastegari2016xnor} and Bi-Real Net\citep{liu2018bi}, focus on binarizing the weights, with XNOR-Net~\citep{rastegari2016xnor} and Bi-Real Net\citep{liu2018bi} also binarizing activations.
+In the context of LLM binarization, BitNet~\citep{wang2023bitnet}, OneBit~\citep{xu2024onebit}, and BinaryMoS~\citep{jo2024mixture} adopt the QAT framework, while BiLLM~\citep{huang2024billm}, ARB-LLM~\citep{li2024arb}, and STBLLM\citep{dong2024stbllm} use PTQ combined with residual approximation.
+Focusing on the PTQ setting, our method yields significant enhancements over prior SOTA binary PTQ techniques.